NK Mengeš

 Nogometni klub Mengeš (Mengeš Football Club), commonly referred to as NK Mengeš or simply Mengeš, was a Slovenian football club which played in the town of Mengeš.
 The club was founded in 1928 and was dissolved in 1997, after the 1996–97 Slovenian Third League season.

+The club colours were yellow and black.

 Stadium

 NK Mengeš played their home games at Stadion pod Gobavico.
 The stadium has a capacity for 800 spectators.